 As a born-and-raised New Englander, I couldn't share my most cherished food memories without including a comforting bowl of New England style clam chowder.
 I grew up spooning this creamy seafood soup into my mouth any chance I got.
 Now that I'm grown and living thousands of miles from home, nothing sings to my nostalgia like this littleneck clam chowder.
 One bite and I'm brought right back to the salt-kissed air of Massachusetts, my Gram's Cape home or the sandy shores of Seacoast New Hampshire where plastic spoons and packets of oyster crackers littered the clam shack picnic tables.

 This recipe is a little different that the ones I used to know but is just as delicious and comforting.
 Here, we are using whole, fresh littleneck clams that have been steamed in white wine.
 We have forgone the bacon to allow that briny, fresh clam flavor to shine through - but feel free to add some if you'd like.
-Instead, we're complimenting the clams and cream with all the usual suspects (potatoes, shallot, celery), plus a splash of dry sherry wine.
-Wherever you are, this cozy, nuanced chowder will bring you, too, right to America's northeast coast.

 New England Clam Chowder VS Manhattan Clam Chowder